Family Counselling for Townsville

 Referrals for Family Therapy

-I am happy to see families referred for family therapy.
+I am happy to see families referred for family therapy in Townsville.
 This is so, if the family is requesting and the individual members are motivated for family therapy.

 These days I am more likely to work with families in the initial ‘working out period’ when an individual or couple are presenting for psychotherapy.
 This is in the session or two before psychotherapy proper begins.
 I do family work when this is what the family wants.
 Additionally, it helps me to gather information and perspectives in a complex case where there may be considerable family enmeshment.